 The vast majority of the products we sell in the Foodservice segment are sold through sales personnel, food brokers and distributors in the United States.
 Most of the products we sell in the Foodservice segment are custom-formulated and include salad dressings, sandwich and dipping sauces, frozen breads and yeast rolls.
-Finally, within this segment, we sell other roll products under a transitional co-packing arrangement resulting from the November 2018 acquisition of Omni Baking Company LLC.
+Finally, within this segment, we sold other roll products under a temporary supply agreement resulting from the November 2018 acquisition of Omni Baking Company LLC.
+The temporary supply agreement was terminated effective October 31, 2020.

-Our top five Foodservice direct customers accounted for 59%, 59% and 64% of this segment's total net sales in 2020, 2019 and 2018, respectively.
+Our top five Foodservice direct customers accounted for 61%, 59% and 59% of this segment's total net sales in 2021, 2020 and 2019, respectively.
 Within our Foodservice segment, typically our largest direct customers are distributors that distribute our products primarily to foodservice national chain restaurant accounts.

 In the Foodservice segment, sales growth results from general volume gains or geographic expansion of our established customer base, and we also grow our business with existing and new customers by leveraging our culinary skills and experience to support the development of new products and menu offerings.
+Strategic acquisitions are also part of our future growth plans, with a focus on fit and value.